oatlog/oatlog/doc/report/main.typ

 @fig_background_practice_full displays the full program from which we have seen snippets of in previous sections, showcasing the entire EqSat workflow in a single example.
-It is a condensed example, having only a handful of rewrite rules and few operators in addition to being an unsophisticated implementation, but is conceptually similar to the real thing.
+It is a condensed example, having only a handful of rewrite rules and few operators in addition to being an unsophisticated implementation, but is conceptually similar to real e-graph engines.

-An expression language, i.e. a set of operators, together with a set of rewrite rules is called a theory.
+An expression language, i.e. a set of operators, together with a set of rewrite rules, is called a theory.
 In the EqSat workflow, a user creates an initial e-graph by declaring variables and inserting e-nodes relating them, then doing some rounds of rewrites by calling `apply_rules()` and `canonicalize()`, then finally observing the e-graph.
 Sometimes rewrites will have been applied to a